How to Use an AC Current Sensor Application Note

-Transmitters with DC current input can be used used in conjunction with an external AC Current Sensor to precondition an AC current input signal.
-This sensor is a highly accurate toroidal instrument transformer that converts an AC current signal to a safe, low-level, DC milliampere signal (0 to 11.17mA).
+Transmitters with DC current input can be used in conjunction with an external toroidal AC current sensor in order to precondition an AC current input signal.
+This sensor is a highly accurate toroidal instrument transformer; which converts an AC current signal to a safe, low-level, DC milliampere signal (0 to 11.17mA).

 Low Losses: